rubymonsters/webapps-for-beginners/source/12-sessions/02-sinatra_sessions.md

 going to be redirected to.

-We'd only want to display this message once right after the redirection from the `post` route: when we'd reload the page it should be gone.
+We'd only want to display this message once right after the redirection from the `post` route: when we reload the page it should be gone.
 This is called transient state, and a session is a great place to keep it.

 First, we need to enable the `:sessions` feature in Sinatra.
 You can do that